Zaxeli/blog-api/README.md

 *further detailed can be found in ./common/models/BlogUser.json*

+The App allows for the CRUD operations on the users and the blogs throught the user of the endpoints.

 ####The endpoints are as follows:
 **PATCH** /Blogs  *Patch an existing model instance or insert a new one into the data source.*